Monday, May 20, 2024

-Thursday, November 2, 2023
+Friday, November 3, 2023

 Something to think about

 Are we Hamlet?
 Is the average person Hamlet?
 Slowly (or rather fast in old age retrospect) moving away from youth years and having one's dreams and hopes chipped away - except for the some few - and then being caught in adulthood life of responsibilities where everyday we want to make that big decision and strike - strike for the better, strike for our dignity, beliefs, work, love, whatever...but then pull back because of all the things taken into consideration - the sense of security that idleness gives - maybe the fear of failure: the failure that is avoided by inaction, but is also ever-present because of it.
-We postpone the move (whatever it may be) for another time, a better time...until the time leaves forever.
-Maybe that is also a reason, or at least one of them, why Hamlet is so looked down upon...because we feel his insecurities in ourselves and we deny them by bashing him.
+We postpone the move (whatever it may be) for another time, a better time, the right time...until the time leaves forever.
+Maybe that is also the reason, or at least one of them, why Hamlet is so looked down upon...because we feel his insecurities in ourselves and we deny them by bashing him.

-Friday, January 10, 2020
+Saturday, January 11, 2020

 THE HAPPY HUNTERS